AI-based-Automated-Feedback-Tool/AI-Feedback-Tool/README.md

 >
 > This modular behavior ensures that each type of question receives the appropriate structure and validation criteria tailored to its nature.

+---

+## 🎬 Creating MCQ Questions – Walkthrough Video

+This is the **fourth video** in the tutorial series for the **AI-Based Automated Feedback Tool**, a group project developed during **Summer 2025**.

+📌 In this video, you’ll learn how to:

+- Navigate to the **Create MCQ Questions** page
+- Add a question and multiple answer options
+- Specify how many correct answers the question has
+- Select the correct answers from the list
+- Assign **points** to each question
+- Save questions to the database
+- View, edit, or delete saved questions
+- Finalize the exam by clicking **Save All Questions**

+After this process, the completed exam will appear in the **Teacher Dashboard**.
+Once the exam start time begins, students will see it in their view with a **Start Exam** button.

+> Although this video focuses on MCQs, the system also supports **Essay** and **Code** questions.
+The interface adapts based on the selected type, allowing teachers to easily create questions for all formats.

 ### ▶️ Watch the Video